 As of July 2012, the Department of Drug and Alcohol Programs (DDAP), formerly under the Department of Health, became a department.
 This change reflects a strong commitment by the Commonwealth to provide education, intervention and treatment programs to reduce the drug and alcohol abuse and dependency for all Pennsylvanians.
 Jennifer Smith is the current Secretary of the department.

 Want to keep up-to-date with the latest DDAP news?
 Subscribe to our stakeholder listserv by contacting the DDAP Press Office with your name, email address, and organization.
+View all previous messages on our Announcements page.

 The Department of Drug and Alcohol Programs mission is to engage, coordinate and lead the Commonwealth of Pennsylvania’s effort to prevent and reduce drug, alcohol and gambling addiction and abuse; and to promote recovery, thereby reducing the human and economic impact of the disease.